Quantum Coherence and Anomalous Work Extraction in Qubit Gate Dynamics: Decomposition of KDQs of deep circuits

 Anomalous processes can impact the work distribution of complex unitary transformations.
 In the context of single-qubit transformations, while the individual gates from the approximately universal set $\{ \hat{H},\hat{T}\}$ exhibit positive MHQs, certain combinations of these gates may not preserve this property.
 Consequently, for a quantum circuit represented by a unitary transformation $\hat{\mathcal{U}}$, the relationship between its quasiprobabilities and those of the individual gates used in its decomposition is expected to be nontrivial.
 Uncovering such relationship could potentially simplify the characterization of quasiprobabilities in complex or deep circuits by revealing underlying patterns that govern their structure.

-In the following, we consider a generic quantum circuit of depth $N$: $\hat{\mathcal{U}}=\hat{U}_N\ldots\hat{U}_1$, with the constituent gates $\hat{U}_j$ that can belong to an approximately universal set.
-We are interested in finding a relation between the KDQs associated to the full deep quantum circuit $\hat{\mathcal{U}}$ and the constituent gates, that we name as $\hat{U}_{j+1}$.
-The specific constituent gate with which we compare the full KDQ can be located in three different positions: inside the circuit $\hat{U}_N\ldots\hat{U}_{j+1}\ldots\hat{U}_1$ [case (i)] or at the borders, meaning that it is the first gate $\hat{U}_1$ [case (ii)] or the last gate $\hat{U}_N$ [case (iii)].
+In the following, we consider a generic quantum circuit of depth $N$: $\hat{\mathcal{U}}=\hat{U}_N\ldots\hat{U}_1$, with the constituent gates $\hat{U}_j$ belonging to an approximately universal set.
+We are interested in finding a relation between the KDQs associated to the full deep quantum circuit $\hat{\mathcal{U}}$ and those of the constituent gates.
+The latter can be located in three different positions: inside the circuit [case (i)] or at the borders, meaning that it is the first gate $\hat{U}_1$ [case (ii)] or the last one, $\hat{U}_N$ [case (iii)].
 The three cases are pictorially depicted in Fig.~\ref{fig:nonclassical_sketch}(a).
 In each of the three cases, the difference between the full KDQ and those associated to the constituent gates $\hat{U}_{j+1}$ is \begin{widetext}